tenbinlabs/tenbin-contracts/docs/src/src/Controller.sol/contract.Controller.md

 ### nonces
-Keeps track of which nonces a signer has used
+Keeps track of which nonces a payer has used

 ```solidity